Pay What You Decide Info

 Please ensure you have arrived and collected your tickets 15 minutes before the show starts in order to secure your seats.
 At the end of the show, you can decide what to pay, either by cash on the door or by card at the Box Office.

-Students from BA (Hons) Acting for Stage and Screen and BA (Hons) Film, TV & Theatre Production at The Northern School of Art present three devised pieces inspired by Black Holes and the space between people/moments/thoughts.
+Students from BA (Hons) Acting for Stage and Screen and BA (Hons) Film, TV & Theatre Production at The Northern School of Art present three short devised pieces inspired by Black Holes and the space between people/moments/thoughts.
 The students have worked collaboratively on a wide range of techniques for creating work which they then have utilised to create these pieces.

 The programme has been designed by working professionals to allow students to develop the skills required for performing on stage and screen.
 This joint approach gives experience of both mediums and offers the student a distinct advantage in the job market or to explore further their craft.
 More information on the courses can be found here.